40 under 40 — Will Brooks

 Delta Chi, 1999 — Recognized in: 2018

-In 2011, CDR Brooks was involuntarily recalled to active duty, serving in Basrah, Iraq with a Joint Task Force, where he served as an Intelligence Officer (J2) and an Assistant Operations Officer (J3A) supporting Special Operations units.
-Upon return in 2012, he joined NR-ONI-0566, serving as a Manpower and Training Department Head.
-In November 2014, CDR Brooks joined the Defense Intelligence Agency, serving in the Naval Attaché Unit (NR-DIA-0166) completing annual training tours at the Defense Attaché Offices in Brasilia, Brazil and Panama City, Panama.
+In 2011, CDR Brooks was involuntarily recalled to active duty, serving in Basrah, Iraq with a Joint Task Force where he served as an Intelligence Officer (J2) and an Assistant Operations Officer (J3A) supporting Special Operations units.
+Upon his return in 2012, he joined NR-ONI-0566, where he served as a Manpower and Training Department Head.
+In November 2014, CDR Brooks joined the Defense Intelligence Agency, where he served in the Naval Attaché Unit (NR-DIA-0166) and completed annual training tours at the Defense Attaché Offices in Brasilia, Brazil and Panama City, Panama.
 CDR Brooks was selected to become the Executive Officer of the USAFRICOM J2 reserve unit in December 2016.

-In 2008, CDR Brooks completed training at the FBI Academy to become an FBI Special Agent, working at the Washington, DC Field Office (WFO) in Counterterrorism.
-Currently, he is a Supervisory Special Agent (SSA) with the Counterterrorism Division at FBI Headquarters leading investigations on the west coast.
+In 2008, CDR Brooks completed training at the FBI Academy to become an FBI Special Agent, working at the Washington, DC Field Office (WFO) in counterterrorism.
+Currently, he is a Supervisory Special Agent (SSA) with the Counterterrorism Division at FBI Headquarters where he leads investigations on the west coast.

-Will’s Zete journey is especially interesting, in that although he didn’t follow the traditional recruitment route, his experiences still ended up being just as meaningful:
+Will’s Zete journey is especially interesting.
+Although he didn’t follow the traditional recruitment route, his experiences still ended up being just as meaningful: